Achievable logoAchievable logo

 Moderate growth / capital appreciation

-Younger-to-middle-age investors with long time horizons and no need for current income are most likely to have a moderate growth objective.
+Younger-to-middle-age investors with long time horizons and no need for current income are the most likely to have a moderate growth objective.

 Specific investments suitable for a moderate growth objective include: